 One of the most famous spots in Pittsburgh is Mt.
 Washington.
 You go through Mt.
 Washington by way of the Fort Pitt Tunnel.
 When you emerge from the tunnel, the whole of the City of Champions opens before you as the three rivers of Pittsburgh converge.
 You cross the Fort Pitt Bridge and enter the downtown sections of Pittsburgh.
 On top of Mt.
 Washington are breathtaking views and some of the city’s finest restaurants.

 Mt.
 Washington also has an incline railway.
 It is a famous train that carries people up the side of the mountain.
-The cable-train cars are nearly a century old and the incline is one of the few remaining in the country.
+The cable-train cars are nearly a century old, and the incline is one of the few remaining in the country.
 At the top of the Duquesne Incline is an observation deck that allows you to see the city from a majestic height.
 It’s a perfect spot for a wedding.

 Stacey and Matt asked me back in 2013 to perform their ceremony.
 Their vision was cool and creative.
 Though they lived elsewhere in the country, they grew up in the steel city and loved Pittsburgh.
 They were huge Steeler fans, and they wanted the love of their city to be a part of their wedding day.
 The bride, groom, and wedding party would ride up the Duquesne incline and take pictures on their journey upwards.
 I was invited to ride as well.
 Once the wedding party arrived at the top, everyone got out and arranged themselves on the observation deck.
 The family and guests took the few seats set up on the deck, and we began the ceremony.

 It was perfect, the weather was nice, and the bride and groom were happy.
-What could possibly go wrong?
+What could go wrong?

 The ceremony was moving along great.
 We talked about the couple, honored the families, shared vows, and came to the moment where the couple would exchange rings.
 Traditionally, the Best Man or the Ring Bearer holds the rings and gives them to the minister when asked.